aztc/EtinyNet/README.md

 In fact, the EtinyNet can exhibit its powerful performance on the specially designed CNN accelerator TinyNPU.
-Since EtinyNet comsumes only ~800KB memorye (except fully-connected layer), the TinyNPU can runs it without off-chip memory, saving much energy and latency caused by data transmission.
+Since EtinyNet comsumes only ~800KB memory (except fully-connected layer), TinyNPU can runs it in a single-chip mannar without accessing off-chip memory, saving much energy and latency caused by data transmission.
 We build a system based on TinyNPU + MCU(STM32L4R9), in which the MCU runs pre-processsing and post-processing while TinyNPU runs CNN workloads.
 TinyNPU connects with MCU via SDIO/SPI interface.
-The system has a really simple working pipeline as 1) send image by MCU 2) runs CNNs on TinyNPU single chip 3) send results back.
+The system has a really simple working pipeline as: 1) MCU sends image to TinyNPU, 2) TinyNPU runs CNNs, 3) TinyNPU sends results back.

 Here's a video presents the prototype system.

-Here is the running of EtinyNet on the proposed TinyNPU [![NetFlix on UWP](https://i9.ytimg.com/vi/mIZPxtJ-9EY/mq3.jpg?sqp=CPi5m48G&rs=AOn4CLDUoZkhxVe61lq4CFTQF-2xTauSSg)](https://www.youtube.com/watch?v=mIZPxtJ-9EY)
+[![NetFlix on UWP](https://i9.ytimg.com/vi/mIZPxtJ-9EY/mq3.jpg?sqp=CPi5m48G&rs=AOn4CLDUoZkhxVe61lq4CFTQF-2xTauSSg)](https://www.youtube.com/watch?v=mIZPxtJ-9EY)